Top Maryland Events and Festivals

 Drawing more than 10,000 pickle fanatics, this annual festival features pickle-based cocktails and a pickle-based lager, pickle eating and brine chugging challenges, music, comedy, food, and a fantastic kid zone with rock climbing, skee ball, and more.
 Join the party and see what the big “dill” is!

 Billed as the largest Italian festival in Maryland, this event has it all.
 Featuring live entertainment, carnival rides, beer, wine and cocktails, Italian food, cooking and wine demonstrations, a bocce tournament and more…this festival is a sure-fire recipe for a weekend of delicious family fun.

 Fiddling and blue grass music fills the street.
 Food and craft vendors, beer garden and games for the children.

 All you can eat seafood, side dishes, beer and soda.
 A Maryland must attend - see and be seen annual event named after Crisfield native, J. Millard Tawes, 54th Maryland Governor.
-Traditionally held every July, the 2020 J. Millard Tawes Crab and Clam Bake is held on October 14.

 Summer lasts longer in Ocean City!
 Enjoy four days of family fun, arts, crafts, live music and food.
 Admission is free except for ticketed performances.